-To prepare for the conversation, you need to ask yourself two important questions: "What exactly is the behavior that is causing the problem?" and "What is the impact that the behavior is having on you, the team or the organization?"
-You need to reach clarity for yourself so you can articulate the issue in two or three succinct statements.
-If not, you risk going off on a tangent during the conversation.
-The lack of focus on the central issue will derail the conversation and sabotage your intentions.
+To prepare for the conversation, ask yourself two important questions: "What exactly is the behavior causing the problem?" and "What impact is the behavior having on you, the team, and the company?"
+Clearly state this first so you can articulate it aloud in a few succinct sentences.

-Spend a little time to reflect on your attitude toward the situation and the person involved.
-What are your preconceived notions about it?
-Your mindset will predetermine your reaction and interpretations of the other person's responses, so it pays to approach such a conversation with the right mindset—which in this context is one of inquiry.
-A good doctor diagnoses a situation before reaching for his prescription pad.
-This applies equally to a leader.
-Be open to hear first what the other person has to say before reaching closure in your mind.
-Even if the evidence is so clear that there is no reason to beat around the bush, we still owe it to the person to let them tell their story.
-A good leader remains open and seeks a greater truth in any situation.
-The outcome of adopting this approach might surprise you.
+Reflect on your attitude toward the situation and the person involved.
+What are your preconceived notions?
+It pays to approach the conversation inquisitively.
+A good doctor analyzes a situation before reaching for a prescription pad, right?
+This also applies to a leader.
+Be open to hear what the other person has to say.
+A good leader seeks a greater truth in any situation.

-There will be moments in the conversation where a silence occurs.
-Don't rush to fill it with words.
-Just as the pause between musical notes helps us appreciate the music, so the periodic silence in the conversation allows us to hear what was said and lets the message sink in.
+There may be silent moments in the conversation.
+Don't rush to fill them with words.
+Just as a pause between musical notes can help us appreciate a song, some silence in the conversation allows us to truly hear what was said and let it sink in.
 A pause also has a calming effect and can help us connect better.
-For example, if you are an extrovert, you're likely uncomfortable with silence, as you're used to thinking while you're speaking.
-This can be perceived as steamrolling or overbearing, especially if the other party is an introvert.
-Introverts want to think before they speak.
-Stop talking and allow them their moment—it can lead to a better outcome.

 6. Preserve the relationship.

-A leader who has high emotional intelligence is always mindful to limit any collateral damage to a relationship.
+A leader with high emotional intelligence is mindful to limit any collateral damage to a relationship.
 It takes years to build bridges with people and only minutes to blow them up.
-Think about how the conversation can fix the situation, without erecting an irreparable wall between you and the person.
+Think about how the conversation can fix the situation without creating an irreparable wall between you and the person.

 7. Be consistent.

 Conflict is a natural part of human interaction.
 Managing conflict effectively is one of the vital skills of leadership.
-Have a few, proven phrases that can come in handy in crucial spots.
+Have a few, proven phrases that can come in handy in tough situations.

-10. Choose the right place to have the conversation.
+10. Choose the right place for the conversation.